RC-GeoCP: Geometric Consensus for Radar-Camera Collaborative Perception: Method

 \section{Method}

-RC-GeoCP aims to resolve the geometric inconsistency of camera features in collaborative perception by establishing a radar-anchored geometric consensus shared across agents.
-Given a set of connected agents equipped with cameras and 4D radars, RC-GeoCP constructs a geometry-driven collaboration pipeline that aligns visual semantics to physical space (GSR in Section \ref{sec:GSR}), selectively communicates high-value information (in Section \ref{sec:UAC}), and aggregates multi-agent evidence through shared geometric anchors (CDA in Section \ref{sec:CDA}).
+RC-GeoCP aims to resolve the geometric inconsistency of camera features in collaborative perception by using radar as a low-cost and weather-resilient geometric anchor for ego-centric collaboration.
+Given connected agents equipped with cameras and 4D radars, we construct a geometry-driven pipeline in which radar reliability is not consumed once during local fusion, but explicitly reused across three decisions: where to ground visual semantics (GSR in Sec.~\ref{sec:GSR}), where to spend communication bandwidth (UAC in Sec.~\ref{sec:UAC}), and which received evidence to trust during aggregation (CDA in Sec.~\ref{sec:CDA}).